kent-lee/pixiv-scraper/README.md

 1. Pixiv uses `AJAX` script to generate content dynamically, so parsing plain `HTML` will not work

     - Solution: simulate `XHR` requests made by `JavaScript` code to extract data from the server.
 The `XHR` requests and responses can be found in browsers' developer tools under `Network` tab.
-In `Chrome`, you can filter `XHR` and set the tool to `Preserve log` to have better observation
+In `Chrome`, it has options to filter `XHR` requests and set the tool to `Preserve log` to have better observation

 2. sometimes the `requests` module will close the program with error `Remote end closed connection without response`.
 I am not sure the exact cause, but it is most likely due to the high amount of requests sent from the same IP address in a short period of time; hence the server closes the connection

     - Solution: use `session` to download images and allow `session.get` to retry in case of `ConnectionError` exception using `HTTPAdapter` and `Retry` packages

+3. update mechanism

+    - Attempt 1: download artworks from newest to oldest until an existing file is found on the disk.
+This does not work well with the multi-threading implementation, as it makes the program a lot more complicated in order to deal with thread stopping condition

+    - Attempt 2: record the last visited artwork information for each artist to check if update is needed.
+This does not work if the newest upload was deleted by the artist, as the stored information cannot be found in the parsed `AJAX` data.
+One solution is to record a list of all downloaded artwork information for each artist, then compare it with the parsed data, but this wastes a lot of unnecessary space and memory

+    - Solution: compare sorted parsed data (from newest to oldest) with the files on disk and find the index in which the first artwork exists in both lists

 ## Todo